josh-t/OpenRange/README.rst

 Contribution is welcome from those who propose new features, have ideas for improvement, or submit bug fixes.
 Here's a checklist for contributing to this project:

 #.
-Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+Open or respond to an issue to discuss a feature or bug
 #.
-Fork the repo on GitHub and start making your changes.
+Fork the repo on GitHub and start making changes
 #.
-Write a test that shows the bug has been fixed or that the feature works as expected.
+Write test(s) for the bug or feature
 #.
-Make sure to add yourself to **CONTRIBUTORS.rst**.
+Add yourself to **CONTRIBUTORS.rst**
 #.
-Send a pull request.
+Send a pull request